indiecatta/AI-Creations/README.md

 # AI Creations

-**AI Creations** is a collection of AI-assisted projects and automation scripts designed to make complex tasks easier.
+**AI Creations** is a collection of AI-assisted projects and scripts designed to make complex tasks easier.
 Each project in this repository was built in collaboration with an AI, and tested to ensure it works correctly.
 However, no guarantees are provided about the functionality, and there may be edge cases that could cause issues.

 ## Projects in this Repository